 There is no definitive answer here.
-It will depend on the recommendation of your consulate, where you hold the most accounts and documents and your personal preference.
+It will depend on the recommendation of your consulate, where you hold the most accounts and records, plus your personal preference.
 If you update your name in the UK an Easy Name Change kit is suitable for notifying UK based organisations.
 We can't provide any further information for updating your name outside of the UK.

 If you have a number of organisations you want to notify in your country of citizenship we recommend asking your consulate if your passport can be updated with a UK Deed Poll.
 If this is possible you could be able to use your updated foreign passport and UK Deed Poll to request your name is updated with organisations in your country of Citizenship, however these documents will be accepted at the discretion of each organisation.
 Some countries, such as Australia, may not allow any foreign documents as evidence of a name change.
 You may need to consider undertaking a legal name change (or equivalent) in your country of citizenship.
 Often this can be done from abroad.